Single photoelectron identification with Incom LAPPD 38: Results

 In a second measurement, the LAPPD window was covered so that only 25$\%$ of the monitored pixel was illuminated.
 This effectively restricted the active area in which photoelectrons could be generated from the photocathode to be smaller than the area of the pixel.
-The LAPPD pulse amplitude distributions when three individual pixels are thus illuminated one at a time are shown in Figs.~\ref{fig:spe_ch2_all},~\ref{fig:spe_ch1_all} and ~\ref{fig:spe_ch3_all} for LED voltages up to 1.76 V. For clarity, the pulse amplitude distributions obtained with the lowest LED voltages only are shown in Figs.~\ref{fig:spe_ch2_few}, ~\ref{fig:spe_ch1_few} and ~\ref{fig:spe_ch3_few}.
+The LAPPD pulse amplitude distributions when three individual pixels are thus illuminated one at a time are shown in Figs.~\ref{fig:CH2fig},~\ref{fig:CH1fig} and ~\ref{fig:CH3fig} for LED voltages up to 1.76 V. For clarity, the pulse amplitude distributions obtained with the lowest LED voltages only are shown separately in the top panels of Figs.~\ref{fig:CH2fig},~\ref{fig:CH1fig} and ~\ref{fig:CH3fig}.
 In the case of this second measurement a very similar pattern to that observed with the maPMT emerges.
 At the lowest LED voltage settings the LAPPD pulse height distributions for all three pixels monitored tend to be grouped at one average amplitude as single photoelectron production triggers dominate the distributions.
 As the LED voltage is increased the LAPPD pulse amplitude distributions will contain a mixture of single and multiple photoelectron production triggers.
+The presence of a valley between the noise signal and the single photoelectron peak is indeed a clear indication of single photoelectron detection.
 A simple Gaussian fit is performed to roughly determine possible gain changes across the LAPPD and the fit results are shown in Fig.~\ref{fig:spegain}.
+Gain variations from pixel to pixel up to a factor of two are observed.

-In Fig.~\ref{fig:2vs1} single photoelectron amplitude distributions are shown from the same pixel but in one case the adjacent pixel to the one shown was exposed to collimated light while in the other case the adjacent pixel was covered.
-The amplitude distributions have the same average indicating that the collimation chosen minimizes the charge spread at the anode to mostly one pixel.
-Another way used to verify that as a result of the collimation the anode charge gets detected on mostly one pixel was by monitoring adjacent pixels to the one illuminated/studied to ensure that a very small amount to no charge was detected.
+In Fig.~\ref{fig:2vs1} single photoelectron amplitude distributions are shown from the same pixel but in one case the adjacent pixel to the one shown was exposed to masked light while in the other case the adjacent pixel was covered.
+The amplitude distributions have the same average indicating that the masking chosen minimizes the charge spread at the anode to mostly one pixel.
+Another way used to verify that as a result of the masking the anode charge gets detected on mostly one pixel was by monitoring adjacent pixels to the one illuminated/studied to ensure that a very small amount to no charge was detected.